sj1999-BIT/tp/docs/UserGuide.md

 2. Press Enter.

 ### Editing a person : `edit`
-This feature allows you to update a person's detail at the specified index, so that you can replace the incorrect and outdated data with the correct and updated one.
+This feature allows you to update a person's details at the specified index, so that you can replace the incorrect and outdated data with the correct and updated one.

 To edit an existing person in the contact list: